ET Speaks From Home

 Cremation The Last Journey of Bone Picking

-During cremation, my grandfather’s remains were placed inside the cremation chamber, where it was subjected to open flames.
-The extremely hot temperatures would vaporise the remains and reduce them to small fragments.
-After the fragments had cooled down, they were presented to the deceased’s family.
+During the cremation, my grandfather’s remains were placed inside the cremation chamber and subjected to extremely high temperatures.
+Over time, the intense heat reduced the remains to small bone fragments.
+Once the fragments had cooled, they were presented to the family.

-My grandfather’s fragments were wrapped in a red cloth from the columbarium (there are government-managed columbariums or private columbariums to choose from) and his children and grandchildren brought him to the temple.
+My grandfather’s bone fragments were wrapped in a red cloth provided by the columbarium.
+In Singapore, families can choose between government-managed or private columbariums.
+His children and grandchildren then brought him to the temple for the next ritual.

 Exhuming Your Loved Ones Family Views cremated with urn